Although sitting is a serious hazard to our health, unfortunately many of us have jobs that require long hours of sitting …

 - Use a ball office-chair! …. and there are different ones out there!
 Many of us think of a big, colorful exercise ball that will give your office a touch of a gym or perhaps you fear that it might look a little unprofessional, but no worries!
 There are office chair balls available that look cool and stylish.
-I got this one (picture on the right) from the brand TOPSTAR, type “Sitness Creative.”
+I have this one (picture on the right) from the brand TOPSTAR, type “Sitness Creative.”
 It’s effective, a ball, you can adjust the height of the chair by deciding how much air the ball will have, and it’s set, thus no moving of the ball around the room when you have to get up quickly.
 Plus you will constantly train your abs and lower back muscles.
-A win-win
+A win-win 🙂

 - Change your sitting position every 30 minutes

 - Set your alarm clock every hour and get up to walk to the printer/kitchen or to talk to your colleagues instead of writing them an email.

 - Stay hydrated!
 Always have a big glass of water (or unsweetened tea) next to you to keep your blood flow going and organs working.

 - Get a height adjustable desk.
 I used to have one at my internship with a big bank in Chicago and LOVED IT!
 I am currently looking into buying one for myself for my office.
 It’s amazing because you are automatically more active the whole day.
 You standing up increases the likelihood to go to the copy room, your co-workers, and other places you’d probably avoid getting up for if you don’t really have to.
 Believe me, it will make you more energized, motivated to work, get things done, AND even to go to the gym after work!
 It just keeps you going and more balanced and happy as a result!